 I am 19 years old and I live in the Eastern part of Slovakia.
 I am a student in my last year of high school and I am planning on studying journalism.
 I have been in the YRE program for 6 years.
 I participated in international YRE workshop in Sweden, in Portugal and the last amazing experience was the International climate conference COP23 in Germany.
 I started to work like a reporter on our local television.
-Sometimes I write articles on environmental issue.
+Sometimes I write articles on environmental issues.

 Aian Binlayo, Canada

 I had the privilege of attending the YRE Litter Less mission in Portugal in 2014.
 I recently graduated in Environmental Science and Public Policy.
 I currently work with a national NGO developing some of Canada's first set of educational resources focused on carbon pricing.
 I am also developing a mobile application called Carbonbase which allows you to automatically track the carbon emissions from your everyday life.
-I am excited about the opportunity to meet and network with other enthusiastic youth taking a stand on environmental issues.
-To be given a platform on which youth can articulate their perspectives and be represented at the international stage.

 I am an undergraduate student at the University of British Columbia studying nutrition within the context of food security and environmental sustainability.
 I first participated in the YRE program in 2015 with an article on my school's waste management solutions.
 Thanks to YRE, I most recently had the opportunity to attend the United Nations Climate Change Conference as a young journalist last November 2017.